Eschatologue/CM_wiki/docs/character-creation/feat/deprecated/feat-4th-level.md

 - **Ritual Spells**

     When you choose this feat, you acquire a ritual book holding two 1st-level spells of your choice that have the Ritual tag from the Wizard Spell Lists.
 You always have those two Spells prepared, and you can cast them with any Spell Slots you have.
-The Spells’ Spellcasting Ability is the ability increased by this Feat.
+The Spells' Spellcasting Ability is the ability increased by this Feat.

 - **Learned Caster**

     If you come across a spell in written form, you might be able to add it to your ritual book.
-The spell must be on the Spell List you chose, the Spell’s level can be no higher than half your level (rounded up), and it must have the ritual tag.
+The spell must be on the Spell List you chose, the Spell's level can be no higher than half your level (rounded up), and it must have the ritual tag.
 The process of copying the spell into your ritual book takes 2 hours per level of the spell, and costs 500 sp per level.

 ### Sentinel